u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/git_guidelines.rst

 (module name, lib, transversal object, ...) and a description of the changes.

 First explain WHY you are modifying code.
-What is important if someone goes back to your commit in about 4 decades (or 3 days) is why you did it.
+What is important if someone goes back to your commitment in about 4 decades (or 3 days) is why you did it.
 It is the purpose of the change.

-What you did can be found in the commit itself.
-If there was some technical choices involved it is a good idea to explain it also in the commit message after the why.
+What you did can be found in the commitment itself.
+If there were some technical choices involved it is a good idea to explain it also in the commit message after the why.
 For Thrive Bureau ERP R&D developers "PO team asked me to do it" is not a valid why, by the way.